-- Regular workshops, performance classes and occasional master classes, details of which are published at the beginning of each term. - Rehearsals, tuition, and, when required performances in internal concerts and classes. - Attendance at all rehearsals and performances in orchestras and other ensembles for which you have been selected by your Head of Department or his/her assistant.
+- Regular workshops, performance platforms and occasional masterclasses, details of which are published at the beginning of each term. - Rehearsals, tuition, and, when required performances in internal concerts and classes. - Rehearsals and performances in orchestras for which you have been selected.
 Assessment Reflection and Evaluation patchwork assessment (100%).
 This tests learning outcomes 1 and 2. i) initial self-assessment: time management exercise, identification of strengths, areas for improvement and goals for the year, and a list of required, elective and extra-curricular activities (25%).
 To be submitted in the third week of term. ii) final self-assessment evaluating and reflecting on progress, setting goals for future improvement and listing all relevant activities in the course of the year (75%).
 To be submitted at the end of semester 2.
 The summative assessment for this module relates to the initial and final self-assessments completed online in Moodle at the start and end of the academic year.
 In addition to the summative assessment, there is also an attendance requirement for this module.
 Students should read the module description carefully and note the penalties for unreliable attendance at designated first study activities.
-Module Title: First Study Performance 2 (60 credits) Assessment Assignment 1: Techniques exam (40%) Assignment 2: Recital (60%) 1.
-Techniques exam Studies 20% Two studies to be chosen from the following list: Hoffmeister Etude 1, 4, 9, 10 Campagnoli Caprices 15, 17, 22, 25 Bruni Studies 21, 22, 23 Knox Viola Spaces 3, 5 Paganini Caprice Any At the discretion of the teacher other studies of comparable difficulty may be substituted for the ones recommended Bowings Study: available to download from iCity > First Study Departments > Strings > Viola This largely replaces the former requirement to play scales in different bowings.
+BMus Year 2 Module Title: First Study Performance 2 (60 credits) Assessment Assignment 1: Techniques exam (40%) Assignment 2: Recital (60%) 1.
+Techniques exam Studies 20% Two contrasting studies to be chosen from the following list: - Kreutzer: 23, 26 onwards numbering as in the Peters and Schirmer edition. - Fiorillo 17, 18, 20 onwards - Wieniawski Etudes-Caprices op.18 nos 2-8 - Gavinies, Rode, Dont op.35, Paganini Caprices: any At the discretion of the teacher other studies of comparable difficulty may be substituted for the ones recommended Bowings Study (available on iCity: First Study Departments: Strings: Violin) This largely replaces the former requirement to play scales in different bowings.
 It includes the three types of bowing for dotted rhythms, sautillé, ricochet, and some other common bowings mixing slurs with legato.
 Clarifications: Bar 1: "hooked" bowing, upper half.
 Bars 9 and 11: dotted rhythm near the heel, with retakes (baroque style).
 Bar 10 and 12: off the string (flying spiccato).
 Bar17: on the string at the point, and significantly faster.
 The study should be shaped musically!
 The metronome marks are provided as a guide.
-Scales/arpeggios/bowings study 30% Scales: 8 keys, major, minor (harmonic & melodic), détaché and slurred at least 1 octave per bow, spiccato (one or two bows per note) Chromatic scales: 4 keys, slurred at least one octave per bow Arpeggios: The Carl Flesch routine, in 8 keys 3 octaves, détaché and slurred one octave per bow Double stopping - any 4 keys in 3rds, 6ths and octaves, major and minor, harmonic or melodic at the student's own choice in 2 octaves.
-They keys may be different in each category.
-Separate bows or slurred at the student's own choice.
-For 3rds in the keys of C-D inclusive students may start with single notes on the C string.
+Scales/ arpeggios/ bowings study: 30% Scales 8 keys, 3 octaves, major, minor (harmonic & melodic) Bowings: détaché, slurred at least one octave to a bow, spiccato Spiccato may be played with each note repeated (2 bows per note) Chromatic scales: 4 keys, slurred at least 1 octave to a bow.
+Artificial harmonics - one key, 2 octaves, major and minor (harmonic and melodic) separate bows and slurred in pairs.
+Arpeggios - 8 keys, Carl Flesch routine in 3 octaves, slurred one octave per bow and détaché.
+Double stopping - any 4 keys in 3rds, 6ths and octaves, major and minor, harmonic or melodic at the student's own choice in 2 octaves.
+The keys may be different in each category.
+Separate bowings and slurred at the student's own choice.
+For 3rds in the key of G-A inclusive students may start with single notes on the G string.
 Students MAY include the same keys as in year 1.